Posthumous conception means conceiving with someone's egg, sperm or embryo after they have died.

 However, there are some rare exceptions to this general rule.
 For example, Diane Blood fought a renowned legal battle to conceive using her deceased husband's sperm (which had been collected without his consent after he was unexpectedly incapacitated by meningitis).
 The court ultimately decided that it was an infringement of EU law to deny Mrs Blood her right to seek treatment elsewhere in Europe.
 Although treatment could not lawfully take place in the UK, the HFEA allowed Mrs Blood to export her husband's sperm to Belgium where she was successfully treated.

-If a woman's stored eggs or embryos are used to conceive a child (for example through surrogacy) after she has died, she is not treated as the legal mother.
-In line with the general law on parenthood, the woman who carries the child is treated as the mother.
+If stored eggs are used to conceive a child after the egg provider has died (usually through a surrogacy arrangement), she (or he/they, if trans) will not be a legal parent.
+In line with the general law on parenthood, whoever gives birth to the child is treated as the legal mother.

-If a man's sperm or embryos are used to conceive a child after he has died, the position is a little more complex.
-When the laws on parenthood were first passed in 1990, they made clear that any man who conceived posthumously would not be treated as the legal father.
-The reason for this was to prevent practical difficulties; for example, a man's estate could not be wound up if there remained a possibility that he could conceive a child in the future who might have a claim to a share of the assets.
+If sperm is used to conceive a child after the sperm provider has died, the position is a little more complex.
+When the laws on parenthood were first passed in 1990, they made clear that any man who conceived a child posthumously would not be treated as the legal father.
+The reason for this was to prevent practical difficulties; for example, an estate could not be wound up if there remained a possibility that someone could have a legal child in the future who might have a claim to a share of the assets.
 However, in 2003, it was recognised that men conceiving posthumously should be acknowledged as the fathers of their children.
-The law was amended to allow a father conceiving posthumously to be named on his child's birth certificate.
+The law was amended to allow a father conceiving posthumously to be named as the father on his child's birth certificate.

 This has left a rather complex set of rules on parenthood in posthumous conception cases: